NCBI-Hackathons/VirusFrankenstein/README.md

 ## Usage:

-1. The following commands will download the Zika virus genome and uncompress it.
-Using the Zika virus genome, a Zika Virus BLAST database will be created with makeblastdb.
-Then the local directory will be added to the BLASTDB environmental variable.
+1. Download virus genomes and create BLAST database with makeblastdb.

 * This example uses an RNA-seq dataset (SRR5675890) from a Zika virus outbreak.
 After cloning this repository, do the following: